In 2010, former film colleagues and collaborators pay tribute to the life and career of master cinematographer, Douglas Slocombe.

 About Douglas Slocombe

-Multi-BAFTA Award-winner Douglas Slocombe OBE BSC is one of international cinema's most prolific and accomplished Directors of Photography.
-In a career spanning five decades in British and American cinema, his diverse body of work ranges from classic Ealing, to Hammer horror, to Hollywood’s golden period in the 70s, and his talents have earned him numerous awards and nominations.
+BAFTA-winning Douglas Slocombe OBE BSC was one of international cinema's most prolific and accomplished Directors of Photography.
+In a career spanning five decades in British and American cinema, his diverse body of work ranged from classic Ealing, to Hammer horror, to Hollywood’s golden period in the 70s, and his talents have earned him numerous awards and nominations.